 The Campaign for Wool Canada, inaugurated in 2014 in Nova Scotia by HRH The Prince of Wales, has generated millions of media impressions in its mission to educate Canadian consumers on the benefits of wool.
 Yet a lack of connection across its domestic supply chain called out for a re-think.

-The result: in October 2020, Campaign for Wool Canada launched a series of interior design and art projects which transformed 100% Canadian wool into stunning showroom rugs and needle-felted sculpture.
+The result: in October 2020, Campaign for Wool Canada launched a series of interior design and art projects that transformed 100% Canadian wool into stunning showroom rugs and needle-felted sculptures.
 Architectural Digest took notice and so did customers.
 After proving that Canadian wool can compete with the best of the world, the Campaign is moving ahead with ambitious plans to rebrand and revalue Canadian wool.

-For more details and to register, visit iwto.org/congress-2021/
+For more details and to register, visit iwto.org/congress-2024/

 Campaign for Wool UK – Celebrating 10 Years

-From running sheep on Savile Row, to an all-wool B&B, to a full-scale wool beach lodge on the Cornish coast, the Campaign for Wool is known for its innovative ways of engaging with brands, retail, and consumer across the UK.
+From running sheep on Savile Row to an all-wool B&B to a full-scale wool beach lodge on the Cornish coast, the Campaign for Wool is known for its innovative ways of engaging with brands, retail, and consumers across the UK.

 The Campaign’s 10th year anniversary, by necessity, took place largely on social media.
 But what a year.